BEFORE THE BOARD OF SPEECH-LANGUAGE PATHOLOGISTS

-1. On June 6, 2013, the Board of Speech-Language Pathologists and Audiologists (board) published MAR Notice No. 24-222-23 regarding the public hearing on the proposed amendment and adoption of the above-stated rules, at page 909 of the 2013 Montana Administrative Register, Issue No. 11.
+1. On November 6, 2014, the Board of Speech-Language Pathologists and Audiologists (board) published MAR Notice No. 24-222-25 regarding the public hearing on the proposed amendment of the above-stated rule, at page 2736 of the 2014 Montana Administrative Register, Issue No. 21.

-2. On June 27, 2013, a public hearing was held on the proposed amendment and adoption of the above-stated rules in Helena.
-Several comments were received by the July 8, 2013, deadline.
+2. On December 1, 2014, a public hearing was held in Helena on the proposed amendment of the above-stated rule.
+Several comments were received by the December 5, 2014, comment deadline.

 3. The board has thoroughly considered the comments received.
 A summary of the comments received and the board's responses are as follows:

 COMMENT 1: Several commenters opposed the proposed fee increases, asserting that if increased as proposed, Montana would be tied as having the second highest fees among 39 of the United States.
 The commenters stated that such high fees will not correlate with the low compensation of Montana speech-language pathologists and audiologists, and will result in new graduates leaving the state and more difficulty in recruitment from out of state.
 The commenters asserted the new fees will be a burden on licensees and Montana employers of speech-language pathologists, especially school districts, and rural districts will continue to suffer a lack of speech-language pathologists.